 3. Piston Compression Tool

-Put your screwdriver into the caliper window.
-You must hold onto it tightly as you fit it in the openings.
-The screwdriver must dip until there’s an equal amount of balance of force.
-The pulling motion should cause the brake piston to pull back a little.
+Place your screwdriver in the caliper window.
+Make sure you hold it tightly as you put it in the openings.
+You want to apply an equal balance of force.
+During the pulling motion, the brake piston may retract slightly.